markheramis/obsidian-mcp/docs/tools/search_vault_stream.md

 ## Description

-Performs a search that returns results as they are found, rather than waiting for all results to be collected.
-This is particularly useful for large vaults where you want to see results immediately.
+Performs a search using an internal streaming implementation that yields results incrementally.
+The MCP tool returns a **single response** containing all results (or up to `limit`).
+Streaming is used internally for memory efficiency and early termination; the client receives one JSON array.

 At least one of `query`, `glob`, `regex`, `tags`, or `frontmatter` must be provided.